-- 7. Shellfish Production: No discharge of dredged and/or fill material and/or the placement of structures may occur in areas of concentrated shellfish production, unless the discharge is directly related to an authorized shellfish harvesting activity. - 8.
-Adverse Effects from Impoundment: If the regulated activity impounds water, the adverse effects on the aquatic system caused by the accelerated passage of water and/or the restriction of its flow, including impacts to wetlands, shall be minimized to the maximum extent practicable. - 9.
-Management of High Flows: To the maximum extent practicable, the pre-construction course, condition, capacity, and location of open waters must be maintained for each activity, including stream channelization, storm water management activities, and temporary and permanent road crossings, except as provided below.
-The activity must be constructed to withstand expected high flows.
-The activity must not restrict or impede the passage of normal or high flows, unless the primary purpose of the activity is to impound water or manage high flows.
-The activity may alter the pre-construction course, condition, capacity, and location of open waters if it benefits the aquatic environment (e.g., stream restoration or relocation activities). - 10.
-Erosion and Sediment Controls: Appropriate soil erosion and sediment controls, in accordance with state regulations, must be used and maintained in effective operating condition during construction, and all exposed soil and other fills, as well as any work below the OHWM or high tide line, must be permanently stabilized at the earliest practicable date.
-Permittees are encouraged to perform work within waters of the United States, including jurisdictional wetlands, during periods of low-flow or no-flow, or during low tides. - 11.
+- 5. Shellfish Production: No discharge of dredged and/or fill material and/or the placement of structures may occur in areas of concentrated shellfish production, unless the discharge is directly related to an authorized shellfish harvesting activity. - 6.
+Adverse Effects From Impoundment: If the activity, including the discharge of dredged and/or fill material or the placement of a structure, creates an impoundment of water, the adverse effects on the aquatic system caused by the accelerated passage of water and/or the restriction of its flow, including impacts to wetlands, shall be minimized to the maximum extent practicable. - 7.
+Obstruction of High Flows: To the maximum extent practicable, the activity must be designed to maintain pre-construction downstream flow conditions (i.e., location, capacity, and flow rates).
+Furthermore, the activity must not permanently restrict or impede the passage of normal or expected high flows (unless the primary purpose of the structure/fill is to impound waters), and the structure or discharge of dredged and/or fill material shall be designed to withstand expected high flows. - 8.
+Erosion and Sediment Controls: During construction, appropriate erosion and sedimentation controls must be used and maintained in effective operating condition in accordance with state regulations, including the stabilization of any disturbed soil and other fill material. - 9.
 Suitable Material: No activities, including discharges of dredged and/or fill material or the placement of structures, may consist of unsuitable material (i.e., asphalt, trash, debris, car bodies, etc.).
-No material discharged shall contain toxic pollutants in amounts that would violate the effluent limitation standards of § 307 of the CWA. - 12.
-Temporary Fill and Structures: Temporary fill (e.g., access roads and cofferdams) and structures in waters and/or wetlands authorized by PASPGP-7 shall be properly constructed and stabilized during use to prevent erosion and accretion.
+No material discharged shall contain toxic pollutants in amounts that would violate the effluent limitation standards of § 307 of the CWA.

+- 10. Temporary Fill: Temporary fill (i.e., access roads and cofferdams) in waters and/or wetlands verified by the PASPGP-6 shall be properly constructed and stabilized during use to prevent erosion and accretion.
 Temporary fill in wetlands shall be placed on geotextile fabric laid on existing wetland grade, unless such requirement is specifically waived by the Corps.
 Whenever possible, rubber or wooden mats should be used for equipment access through wetlands to the project area.
-Temporary fills and structures shall be removed, in their entirety, to an upland site, and suitably contained to prevent erosion and transport to a waterway or wetland.
-Temporarily impacted areas shall be restored to their pre-construction contours, elevations, and hydrology, and wetlands shall be revegetated with a wetland seed mix that contains non-invasive, native species, to the maximum extent practicable.
-Unless approved by the Corps, the restoration work must be completed within 30 days of the date the temporary fill/structure is no longer needed.

-- 13. Equipment Working in Wetlands: Heavy equipment working in wetlands or mudflats must be placed on mats, or other measures must be taken to minimize soil disturbance. - 14.
-Installation and Maintenance: Any regulated structure or fill authorized by PASPGP-7 shall be properly installed and maintained to ensure public safety.
+Temporary fills shall be removed, in their entirety, to an upland site, and suitably contained to prevent erosion and transport to a waterway or wetland.
+Temporary fill areas shall be restored to their preconstruction contours, elevations, and hydrology, and revegetated with a wetland seed mix that contains non-invasive, native species, as soon as practicable. - 11.
+Equipment Working in Wetlands: Measures must be taken to minimize soil disturbance when heavy equipment is used in wetlands or mud flats.
+In such cases, heavy equipment must be placed on mats, or other measures taken to minimize soil disturbances. - 12.
+Installation and Maintenance: Any regulated structure or fill authorized by PASPGP-6 shall be properly installed and maintained to ensure public safety.

-15. PASPGP-7 Authorization:
+13. PASPGP-6 Authorization: